 bcdboot F:Windows /s F: /f ALL

-Issue 2: Kernel Panic on Linux VMs
+Issue 2: Kernel Panic (Linux)

 sudo chroot /mnt/broken